DragonOfShuu/ducklingscript-docs/docs/crash-course/expression-eval.md

 ```
 Result is 1 (when dividing 5 by 2, there is a remainder of 1)

-As well as these, `string`(s) can also be concatinated, that is added together, and can even be concatinated with other data types:
+Along with typical expressions, our ducks can also add strings together both with themselves and other data types, we refer to this as "concatenation" which you can see below:
 ```
-"Hello, I like the number "+5
+"Mother duck layed " + 5 + " eggs."
 ```
-Result is `Hello, I like the number 5`.
+Result is `Mother duck layed 5 eggs.`.

 ## Conditionals
-Conditional operators produce a true/false statement (a boolean).
-Conditionals are evaluated after all mathematical statements, and all Conditionals have the same precedence, meaning they are evaluated left to right.
+When looking at conditions our ducks always return either `TRUE` or `FALSE` (like a boolean).
+Any conditions are considered after any mathematical statements are completed, or "evaluated" if you prefer, and all have the same priority, with our ducks reading them left to right as usual.

 Equal to
 ```